reserve-protocol/rsv-v2/design-docs/spec.md

 - RSV.allowance: mapping(address => mapping(address => uint256))
 - Manager.makers: set(address)
 - Manager.weights: mapping(address => rational)
-    [TODO: This is implemented as a mapping to uint256; but we've been doing our thinking in rational numbers.
-I'm not going to specify how to handle all the rounding error yet; a good design for that will be informed by the rest of this work.]

 The semantic state of the Vault is its balances of ERC-20 tokens, which are not directly represented by storage of the Vault itself.